bewantbe/audio-analyzer-for-android/README.md

 Thanks
 ------

-The code [Audio spectrum Analyzer for Android](https://code.google.com/p/audio-analyzer-for-android/) gives me a good starting point, for leanring Java and write this software (that I desired long ago).
+The code [Audio spectrum Analyzer for Android](https://code.google.com/p/audio-analyzer-for-android/) gives me a good starting point, for learning Java and write this software (that I desired long ago).